rohitpadhy/Fake_news_classifier/application/Models1/README.txt

 ----WELCOME TO MY PROJECT-----
-----Created by Aly Boolani----
+----Created by Rohit----
 ----This project is on detecting fake news using natural language Processing technique,

 --------- FOLDER STRUCTURE -----------
 1. README.txt - Text file with instructions
-3. Application - accessed by 'streamlit run newapp.py' in bash
+3. Application - accessed by 'streamlit run TruthShield.py' in bash
 4. Models - Models created during the process
 5. News - Dataset used
-6. Final Notebook 1 for everything and 2 for GridSearch and final verdict.
+6. Final Notebook 1 for everything.
 7. Final Business Report

 Please see the individual descriptions below: